ibm-cloud-docs/vpc/vsi_is_profiles.md

 For the Balanced, Compute, and Memory profile families, the following supported operating systems are available: CentOS, Debian, and Ubuntu.
 GPU profiles are supported by Ubuntu 18.04 only.
 A few of the larger profile sizes might require you to increase your quota limit.
 To increase a quota for a particular resource, [contact support](/docs/get-support?topic=get-support-getting-customer-support).

-If you are using GPU profiles, you might want to [download and run the CUDA installer (10.1) for Linux Ubuntu 18.04 ppc64le](https://developer.nvidia.com/cuda-10.1-download-archive-update2?target_os=Linux&target_arch=ppc64le&target_distro=Ubuntu&target_version=1804&target_type=deblocal).
-The CUDA toolkit is not required, but it provides utilities to exercise and validate your GPUs, development APIs, and more.
-Install the CUDA version that matches your NVIDIA driver version to prevent the driver from being automatically updated to an unsupported version.
+If you are using GPU profiles, you may need to install the NVIDA kernel driver and/or the CUDA toolkit onto your virtual server instance.
+For more information, see [Setting up GPU drivers for POWER-based instances](/docs/vpc?topic=how-to-setup-for-gpu).
 {:tip}

 For information about storage, see [Storage notes for profiles](#storage-notes-for-profiles).